Atlanta in the American Civil War: Evacuation of all civilians (September 8–21, 1864)

 Civilians of Atlanta scramble to board the last train to leave under the mandatory evacuation order.
 Many wagons and belongings had to be abandoned.

 General Sherman's mandatory evacuation order led to this photograph of the last train leaving Atlanta.
 With overloaded cars, it will not have enough room for civilians to bring all of their belongings which can be seen littered beside the tracks beside the wagons they left behind and the two chests.

 On September 5, the commander of the Provost Guard of Atlanta, Col. William Cogswell, issued the following order: "All families now living in Atlanta, the male representatives of which are in the service of the Confederate states, or who have gone south, would leave the city within five days.
 They will pass the lines and go South".
 The next day, Lt.
 Col. C. F. Morse, the provost marshal instructed that the population was to assemble at the City Hall for registration on September 12.
 Those planning to go South were permitted to take wearing apparel, a limited amount of furniture and a small quantity of food.
 When General Sherman informed General Hood of his intent to evacuate all the citizens from Atlanta, a series of heated letters were exchanged between the two generals.
 Mayor Calhoun also appealed to Sherman to relent, but to no avail.

 On September 8, 1864, General Sherman issued special order No 67, "The city of Atlanta, being exclusively required for warlike purposes, will at once be vacated by all except the armies of the United States".
 The order also instructs the chief engineer to survey the city for the permanent defense and to mark all structures that stand in his way to be set apart for destruction.
 The order also prohibited soldiers from occupying any house.
 The order allowed soldiers to "use boards, shingles, or materials of buildings, barns, sheds, warehouses, and shanties" to build their own quarters.

 On September 8, the mayor of Atlanta, James M. Calhoun, notified its citizens that they would have to evacuate the city.
 Each citizen was required to register with Lt.
-Col. Le Duc the number of adults, children, servants and a count of the number of packages or parcels they were taking with them.
+Col. LeDuc the number of adults, children, servants and a count of the number of packages or parcels they were taking with them.